lpgthayaparan/leannthayaparan/content/event/solving-high-dimensional-challenges-through-projection-in-fast-fashion-prediction/index.md

 ---
-title: Solving High Dimensional Challenges Through Projection In Fast Fashion Prediction
+title: "INFORMS, 2020: Solving High Dimensional Challenges Through Projection In Fast Fashion Prediction"
 abstract: High dimensional data is a blessing and a curse, often necessary for the most interesting machine learning problems but bringing with it feature-correlation, noise and long runtimes.
 This is especially true in